-- A. To ensure that the environment and the public safety and welfare are adequately protected, each gaming facility shall be constructed and maintained in compliance with applicable tribal and federal laws, including but not limited to fire codes, safety codes and building codes. - B. Each gaming facility shall be subject to inspection to insure compliance, annually or on such basis as the Tribal Building Inspector, or if none, Tribal Council, determines necessary and appropriate.
+- A. To ensure that the environment and the public health, safety and welfare are adequately protected, each gaming facility shall be constructed, maintained, and operated in compliance with applicable tribal and federal laws, including but not limited to fire codes, safety codes, and building codes. - B. Each gaming facility shall be subject to inspection to insure compliance, annually or on such basis as the Tribal Building Inspector, or if none, the Tribal Council or Gaming Commission, determines necessary and appropriate.